AdobeDocs/analytics.en/help/admin/get-started/which-analytics-tool.md

 * To set up Targets.
 * To view Bot reporting.
 * To access unique Video visualizations of Video Daypart and Viewer Drop-off.
-* To leverage Publishing Lists in scheduled reporting .

 **[Data Workbench](https://experienceleague.adobe.com/docs/data-workbench/using/home.html)** should be used: